-Our board of directors and stockholders have adopted the ESPP, which is now effective.
+Our board of directors and stockholders have adopted the ESPP, which will become effective on the day immediately prior to the effective date of the registration statement of which this prospectus is a part.

 Qualified Plan.
 We have adopted the ESPP in order to enable eligible employees to purchase shares of our Class A common stock at a discount following the completion of this offering.
 The ESPP is intended to qualify as an employee stock purchase plan under Section 423 of the Code.